David Cameron in favour of turning the A40 into a dual carriageway

 Speaking to BBC Radio Oxford, Mr Cameron said: "I have always felt that long-term a dual carriageway is a very good answer, but actually what the government is doing is making sure there is money available for the county council to carry out some real improvements at the Wolvercote Roundabout, a road that will link the A40 to the A44 and a four-way junction at Shores Green in Witney.

-"So I think there is going to be improvements and improvements have already been made, but more needs to be done."'Barrier to economic growth'
+"So I think there is going to be improvements and improvements have already been made, but more needs to be done."

 Mr Bradley said the congestion causes daily problems for residents.